Amit Kothari

 The real cost problem

-Check the Vertex AI pricing page carefully - Google charges a premium on regional endpoints.
+Check the Vertex AI pricing page carefully: Google charges a premium on regional endpoints.
 That markup sits on top of Anthropic’s base API pricing.
 Per request, it looks small.
 Multiply it across production workloads serving thousands of daily requests and you’re paying real money for integration that might not solve actual problems.

 Then the hidden costs show up.
 GCP service quotas that require support tickets to increase.
 Data transfer fees between regions.
 CloudLogging storage accumulating month after month.
 None of this appears in the pricing calculator you see upfront.
+Kind of sneaky, that.
+The same trap shows up when you price out where an autonomous agent should run, which I work through in the managed-agent cost crossover: the sticker rate is the part that barely matters.

 Feature access timing